romajs/cli_todo/README.md

 ```

 ### List
-You can list all items of all notebooks
+You can list all items from all notebooks
 ```bash
 todo list
 ```